kbroman/Paper_DataOrg/manuscript.md

 ![An example spreadsheet with a rectangular layout.
 This layout will aid future analyses.](figure/04_example_rectangle-1.png)

-Some data sets won't fit nicely into a single rectangle, but they will usually fit into a set of rectangles, in which case you can make a set of Excel files, each with a rectangle of data.
+Some datasets won't fit nicely into a single rectangle, but they will usually fit into a set of rectangles, in which case you can make a set of Excel files, each with a rectangle of data.
 It is best to keep each rectangle in its own file; tables scattered around a worksheet are difficult to work with, and they